jdmorise/TTF2BMH/README.md

     -w WIDTH, --width WIDTH
                             Fixed font width in pixels.
 Default: height * 0.75 (overrides --square) -a {ascender,top,middle,baseline,bottom,descender}, --anchor {ascender,top,middle,baseline,bottom,descender}
                             Vertical anchor for the text.
-For anything but the default, you will want to adapt Offset.
+For anything but the default (ascender), you will want to adapt Offset.

 The program can also be run directly on Linux systems by doing `./ttf2bmh.py`